mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 - A 3-message interactive protocol.
 - A codec defined over the prover and verifier message domains and internally using a duplex sponge.

-# Introduction [OLD]

-The Fiat-Shamir transformation relies on a hash function that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
-On a high level, it puts together:

-- An IV uniquely describing the protocol.
-- A function H, in a chosen mode, and instantiated over a chosen domain, which the hash state invokes to execute the actions.
-- An interactive proof that is public-coin.

-The core actions supported from the underlying hash function are:

-- `absorb` indicates a sequence of elements in input to be absorbed by the underlying hash function.
-- `squeeze` given input `length`, produces that many elements as output.

-The API follows the template of duplex sponges.

 # The Duplex Sponge Interface

 A duplex sponge operates over an abstract `Unit` type and provides the following interface.